JoyPeter-Atule/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move file from /tmp to a direcotry in /tmp
+Delete a file from a sub-directory